 it does wonders for me:)

-i agree. get your air thinned or get layers they are really chic and you can do a ton of different styles with themposted over 4 years ago
+i agree. get your air thinned or get layers they are really chic and you can do a ton of different styles with themposted about 5 years ago

 yeahp!
-Thin your hair out, I went to a salon and even though it took an hour and a half to thin out my hair with a razor (I think the girl had to change razors a couple times) the end result was awesome! so much lighter on my head and easier to handle my hair.posted over 4 years ago
+Thin your hair out, I went to a salon and even though it took an hour and a half to thin out my hair with a razor (I think the girl had to change razors a couple times) the end result was awesome! so much lighter on my head and easier to handle my hair.posted about 5 years ago

 I get my hair thinned as well, the first time I had it done was so surprising!
-I went from hating my hair to loving it!posted over 4 years ago
+I went from hating my hair to loving it!posted almost 5 years ago

 I agree you might want to look into thinning out your hair out if it’s straight, or that’s the way you typically style it.

 But do not thin it out if it’s textured (curly or wavy).
-That’s usually a sure-fire recipe for uncontrollable frizz.posted over 4 years ago
+That’s usually a sure-fire recipe for uncontrollable frizz.posted almost 5 years ago